ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 : The Attester MUST protect Claims with that Authentication Secret, thereby proving the authenticity of the Claims included in Evidence.
 The Authentication Secret MUST be established before RATS can take place.

+Evidence Freshness:

+: Evidence MUST include an indicator about its Freshness that can be understood by a Verifier.
+Analogously, interaction models MUST support the conveyance of proofs of freshness in a way that is useful to Verifiers and their appraisal procedures.

+Evidence Protection:

+: Evidence MUST be a set of well-formatted and well-protected Claims that an Attester can create and convey to a Verifier in a tamper-evident manner.

 # Generic Information Elements

-This section defines the information elements that can be used in all interaction models.
+This section defines the information elements that are vital to all kinds interaction models.
 Varying from solution to solution, generic information elements can be either included in the scope of protocol messages or can be included in their payload.
-Ultimately, they have to be conveyed in order to enable an interaction model.
+Ultimately, the following information elements are required by any kind of scalable remote attestation procedure using one or more of the interaction models provided.

 Attester Identity ('attesterIdentity'):

 : *mandatory*

-: A statement about a distinguishable Attester made by an Endorser without accompanying evidence of its validity - used as proof of identity.
+: A statement about a distinguishable Attester made by an Endorser without accompanying evidence about its validity - used as proof of identity.

 Authentication Secret IDs ('authSecID'):

 : *mandatory*

 : A statement representing an identifier list that MUST be associated with corresponding Authentication Secrets used to protect Evidence.

-Each Authentication Secrets is uniquely associated with a distinguishable Attesting Environment.
-Consecutively, an Authentication Secret ID also identifies an Attesting Environment.
+: Each Authentication Secrets is uniquely associated with a distinguishable Attesting Environment.
+Consequently, an Authentication Secret ID also identifies an Attesting Environment.

 Handle ('handle'):

 : *mandatory*

 : A statement that is intended to uniquely distinguish received Evidence and/or determine the Freshness of Evidence.

-A Verifier can also use a Handle as an indicator for authenticity or attestation provenance, as only Attesters and Verifiers that are intended to exchange Evidence should have knowledge of the corresponding Handles.
+: A Verifier can also use a Handle as an indicator for authenticity or attestation provenance, as only Attesters and Verifiers that are intended to exchange Evidence should have knowledge of the corresponding Handles.
 Examples include Nonces or signed timestamps.

 Claims ('claims'):

 : *mandatory*

-: Claims are assertions that represent characteristics of an Attester.
-Claims compose attestation Evidence and are, for example, used to appraise the integrity of an Attester by a Verifier.
-The statements that compose the information elements in this section can also be expressed as Claims in Evidence by some solutions.
+: Claims are assertions that represent characteristics of an Attester's Target Environment.

+: Claims are part Conceptual Message and are, for example, used to appraise the integrity of Attesters via a Verifiers.
+The other information elements in this section can be expressed as Claims in any type of Conceptional Messages.

 Reference Claims ('refClaims')

 : *mandatory*

 : Reference Claims are a specific subset of Appraisal Policies as defined in {{-RATS}}.

-Reference Claims are used to appraise the Claims received from an Attester via appraisal by direct comparison.
-For example, Reference Claims MAY be Reference Integrity Measurements (RIMs) or assertions that are implicitly trusted because they are signed by a trusted authority (see Endorsements in {{-RATS}}).
+: Reference Claims are used to appraise the Claims received from an Attester via appraisal by direct comparison.
+For example, Reference Claims MAY be Reference Integrity Measurements (RIM) or assertions that are implicitly trusted because they are signed by a trusted authority (see Endorsements in {{-RATS}}).
 Reference Claims typically represent (trusted) Claim sets about an Attester's intended platform operational state.

 Claim Selection ('claimSelection'):

 : *optional*

 : A statement that represents a (sub-)set of Claims that can be created by an Attester.

-Claim Selections can act as filters that can specify the exact set of Claims to be included in Evidence.
+: Claim Selections can act as filters that can specify the exact set of Claims to be included in Evidence.
 An Attester MAY decide whether or not to provide all Claims as requested via a Claim Selection.

 Evidence ('signedAttestationEvidence'):

 : *mandatory*

-: Evidence consists of an Authentication Secret ID that identifies an Authentication Secret in a single Attesting Environment, the Attester Identity, Claims, and a Handle.
+: A set of Claims that consists of a list of Authentication Secret IDs that identifies an Authentication Secret in a single Attesting Environment, the Attester Identity, Claims, and a Handle.
 Attestation Evidence MUST cryptographically bind all of these information elements.
 The Evidence MUST be protected via the Authentication Secret.
 The Authentication Secret MUST be trusted by the Verifier as authoritative.

 Attestation Result ('attestationResult'):